 The online version of M3U Converter runs entirely in your browser.

-Nothing is uploaded - the conversion is done in local JavaScript, so the playlist and the file paths inside it never leave your computer.
+Nothing is uploaded.
+The conversion runs in local JavaScript, so the playlist and the file paths inside it never leave your computer.

 That matters more than it sounds, because playlist files reveal your full directory structure and often your username.

-For a one-off conversion it is the fastest route: drop the file in, pick the output format, download.
+For a one-off conversion it is also the fastest route: drop the file in, pick the output format, download.

-The free Windows app covers everything the browser cannot: batch conversion of whole folders, merging, sorting, deduplication, the broken-path checker, true absolute and relative path resolution, and the command line - all still completely offline, with your settings remembered between sessions.
+The free Windows app covers everything the browser cannot.
+That means the editable entry list, Fix missing files, batch conversion of whole folders, merging, sorting, deduplication, true absolute and relative path resolution, and the command line.

-It is a small, dependency-free installer that runs on Windows 7, 8, 10 and 11.
-You can pick it up from the X M3U Converter download page; full technical notes and changelog are on the developer's site.
+You can pick it up from the X M3U Converter download page, and the full changelog lives on the developer's site.

 Where it fits with the rest of your toolkit

-If your playlists point at streams rather than local files, the Stream Extractor pulls M3U8, HLS and radio URLs out of web pages, and the Playlist Builder assembles them into a portable file you can then convert here.
+If your playlists point at streams rather than local files, the Stream Extractor pulls M3U8, HLS and radio URLs out of web pages, and the Playlist Builder assembles them into a portable file you can convert here.

-To turn a video playlist into an audio one, the YouTube Playlist to M3U tool generates the list and the online audio converter handles the format change; for heavier batch transcoding, the desktop X Audio Converter takes over.
+To turn a video playlist into an audio one, the YouTube Playlist to M3U tool generates the list and the online audio converter handles the format change.

 Once a playlist is built and converted, you can test it immediately in the browser-based web player, which loads M3U, M3U8 and PLS directly, or the dedicated HEVC player for video entries.